Applies to England, Northern Ireland and Wales

-Yes, there are no limits on the number of applications you can submit, either as a lead applicant or as a project partner.
+Yes, there are no limits on the number of applications which you may submit, either as a lead applicant or as a project partner.
 You cannot, however, claim funding for the same set of eligible costs.
 The IETF will only award funding where it can be demonstrated that the grant requested by the applicant is directly needed for the costs of the study or deployment project undertaken.
 It is your responsibility to ensure these details are correct and are in line with the relevant Subsidy Control rules and regulations.

 Can I resubmit an application in future funding windows if it was not successful in previous rounds?